3a1b2c3/CesiumUnrealMars/README.md

 ## Unreal Project Setup

 Install Unreal engine.
+I am using Unreal engine version 4.27.2 here.
 Make a **new blank Unreal project** (or any other you like).
-I am using Unreal engoine version 4.27.2 here.
-Delete all project default content.
+Delete all project default content in the **WorldOutliner** tab on the right hand side of the gui.

 **Add a new level** and call it "Mars", you may want to set it as default in **project settings**.